rupakkarki27/CG_PROJECT/README.md

 # CG_PROJECT
 Computer Graphics Project

+## Since Codeblocks has a project structure, we made seperate project that can run on codeblocks.
 ## To make the game run in codeblocks
 - In codeblocks, navigate to Open an existing project
 - Open the ONLY_CODEBLOCKS/Runner/Runner.cbp